 I’m a non-expert who writes—and self-publishes—how-to books on money, freelancing, and marketing.
 So, if I can have a minor success in these varying topics, you experts out there can definitely write on your key topics and achieve a lifelong ambition.

 When planning, don’t stop at just one book.
-Plan say a trio on varied angles FOR THE SAME AUDIENCE.
+Plan for example a trio on varied angles FOR THE SAME AUDIENCE.
 The titles don’t have to be set in stone, but it’s good if they follow the same vein… like:

 Always research thoroughly (using Amazon and Goodreads) on the preferred book title.
 You don’t want to compete with a bestseller of the same title (but don’t worry about a nondescript one).